openshift/installer/Documentation/install/azure/azure-terraform.md

 * An Azure VM Scaling Set resource is used to spin-up multiple identical VM configured as worker nodes.
 * Worker VMs all share the same identical Ignition config
 * Worker nodes are not fronted by any LB and don't have public IP addresses.
 They can be accessed through SSH from any of the master nodes.

+## Known issues and workarounds

+See the [installer troubleshooting][troubleshooting] document for known problem points and workarounds.

 [conventions]: ../../conventions.md
 [generic]: ../../generic-platform.md